• Skip to primary navigation

 Why this pumpkin alfredo sauce is great:

 Every bite of this sauce is filled with pumpkin, sage, parmesan, and brown butter.
-You will be left begging for more of this homemade alfredo sauce.
+You will be left begging for more of this homemade Alfredo sauce.
 Toss it with pasta or this yummy gluten free gnocchi.
-If you love pumpkin as much as we do, check out all of my gluten free pumpkin recipes.
+If you love pumpkin as much as we do, check out my gluten-free pumpkin recipes.
 You will find the best savory and sweet pumpkin recipes.

-This gnocchi is so easy to cook, and there are several really good gluten free brands out there...just add to your favorite recipes.
-There is no strong cauliflower taste...even my kids love it.
+This gnocchi is so easy to cook, and there are several good gluten-free brands out there… add to your favorite recipes.
+There is no strong cauliflower taste…even my kids love it.

 Ingredient notes:

-• Canned Organic Pumpkin - You can also use freshly roasted pumpkin, but make sure it is pureed very finely.
+• Canned Organic Pumpkin – You can also use freshly roasted pumpkin, but ensure it is pureed very finely.

-• Gnocchi - Be sure to read the ingredients list becaue many brands contain gluten.
+• Gnocchi – Read the ingredients list because many brands contain gluten.

 • Sage - I prefer fresh sage, but you can use dried.